ckohze/pdsnd_github/README.md

 bikeshare.py

 ### Description
-the project is about the bikeshare data and aswer questions about these
+the project is about the bikeshare data and aswer questions about these.
+First Question is wich data of wich city do you like to see.

 ### Files used
 chicago.csv